Yes No Share to Facebook

 [18] The respondents claimed a judgment of $25,000.
 They were awarded a judgment of $21,538.85.
 In my view, the process amounted to nothing more than the trial judge starting at $42,633 and making deductions for amounts owed to the plaintiff, to arrive at a net figure within the monetary jurisdiction of the court.
 This process is logically no different than assessing the value of a contract at $50,000, determining that $30,000 had been paid under the contract, leaving a balance owing of $20,000.
 There could be no doubt, in those circumstances, that the deputy judge had the jurisdiction to make a finding that the initial value of the contract was an amount in excess of the monetary limit of the court.
 But at the end of the day, it is the net judgment that matters.
 Here, the amount awarded was within the monetary jurisdiction of the Small Claims Court and did not exceed the amount claimed in the defendants' claim.

-As occurred in the 2146100 case, the Judge assessed just over $42,000 on a Defendant's Claim as a counterclaim that was brought against the Plaintiff by the Defendant.
+Within the 2146100 case, the Judge assessed slightly more than $42,000 on a counterclaim as brought against the Plaintiff.
 The Judge also assessed a sum just over $21,000 on the Plaintiff's Claim as owed by the Defendant.
 When determining the net Judgment award due, the Judge used the $42,000 assessed amount and applied the $21,000 set-off amount.
 Subsequently, upon Appeal, it was argued that the set-off should be calculated from the court jurisdiction limit rather than the assessed amount.
 The Divisional Court disagreed with the argument and upheld the Judgment from Trial.

 Summary Comment

-NOTE: A significant array of queries like “lawyers near me” or “best lawyer in” frequently indicates a desire for prompt and effective legal support as opposed to a particular designation.
-In Ontario, paralegals who hold a license are governed by the same Law Society that regulates lawyers and are empowered to represent clients in specific litigation areas.
-The core elements of this role include advocacy, legal insight, and procedural expertise.
-Civil Litigations Paralegal Services provides legal representation within its licensed parameters, focusing on strategic alignment, evidence preparation, and compelling advocacy aimed at securing swift and positive outcomes for clients.
+NOTE: A large number of queries like “lawyers near me” or “best lawyer in” typically indicate a need for prompt and proficient legal assistance rather than a specific designation.
+In Ontario, licensed paralegals are governed by the same Law Society that supervises lawyers and can represent clients in specific litigation cases.
+Skills in advocacy, legal analysis, and procedural competence are vital to this function.
+Civil Litigations Paralegal Services provides legal representation within its licensed parameters, focusing on strategic planning, evidence preparation, and compelling advocacy directed at obtaining efficient and advantageous outcomes for clients.